 What to do with Unwanted or Damaged Jewelry

-DON’T TOSS AWAY THOSE BROKEN, UNUSED OR UNWANTED JEWELRY UNTIL YOU READ THIS ARTICLE.
+DON’T TOSS AWAY THOSE BROKEN, UNUSED OR DAMAGED JEWELRY UNTIL YOU READ THIS ARTICLE.
 IT WILL OPEN YOUR EYES TO UNIQUE POSSIBILITIES.
 CLEAR YOUR CLUSTER TODAY!.

 A woman usually owns about 50 to 100 pieces of jewelry; mostly earrings and bracelets.
-We women love to buy jewelry all the time whether it’s for a special occasion or just to have a new piece of jewelry to wear.
+We women love to buy jewelry all the time whether it’s for a special occasion or to have a new piece to wear.
 I bet they are mostly earrings.
-Because they are easily accessible in any department store at very affordable prices and are typically used every day.
-Jewelry tends to accumulate fast and most of the time the pieces are toss all together in a jewelry box and that is not good at all!
+They are easily accessible, in any department store, affordable and typically used every day.
+Also, they accumulate fast, and most of the time is toss all together in a box, and that is not good at all.

-The answer to this is a wrong storing system.
-Earrings tangled up easily with other pieces such as chains and wired jewelry pieces.
+The answer to this is the wrong storing system.
+Earrings tangled up easily with other pieces such as chains and wired jewelry.
 Avoid getting them crunched up in small space wether drawers or boxes.

-Sterling silver rust easily mostly because they are mixed with other non-silver metals like gold, nickel, zinc, palladium or platinum.
+Sterling silver rust easily mostly is mix with other non-silver metals like gold, nickel, zinc, palladium or platinum.
 In the other hand, stone jewelry is the least to break.
-However, stone chipped from been left in places that could potentially allow them to get broken.
-For example leaving a stone necklace on bathroom or kitchen counters, where they could fall or mishandle.
+However, stone chips when they are in places that could potentially allow them to get broken.
+One example is: placing a stone necklace on bathroom or kitchen counters, where they could fall or mishandle.

 Use ziplock bags to store your jewelry, if you don’t have a jewelry box.
 It is very beneficial to purchase anti-tarnish tissues to place in whatever jewelry storage place you use.

-Clean your rusted or tarnish silver or stone or gold with special solutions that can be purchased in stores.
+Clean rusted or tarnish silver or stone or gold with specialized solutions.
+They are readily available in any department store.
 Never use harsh solutions on gold or silver.
 Invest in a jewelry cleaner machine; cost is very affordable.

 Jewelry Box by Bed Bath & Beyond – Toms Earring Holders on Etsy – Earrings Organizer by Glenor Co.

-- Donate them to an organization that has the ability to reconstruct and in turn donate to working women in need.
+1- Take them to an organization that can reconstruct and in turn, donates to working women in need.

-- Take your most wanted broken pieces of jewelry to a repair store.
+3- Take your most wanted broken jewelry to a repair store.
 Now, you must know that this can be pricy.
 But if you have expensive pieces like pearls, gold or gemstones it may be worth it to pay the price.
-I suggest you budget yourself and take one piece every month to be repaired.
-This will avoid having to pay a large amount of money at one time unless you can make a deal with the jeweler for multiple repairs like a bundle package.
+I suggest you budget yourself and take one jewelry every month to avoid having to spend too much at one time unless you can make a deal with the jeweler for multiple repairs like a bundle package.

-- There are banks and businesses that will give you money for your old jewelry no matter their condition.
-Take your pieces especially the gold to see how much you will get for it.
+5- Banks and other businesses will give you money for your old jewelry no matter their condition, especially the gold.
 Diamonds and gemstones are precious pieces to turn in for cash.
 Silver will depend on the current value in the sterling silver market.

-- Try to learn how to repair your own.
-Sometimes the piece may just need an adjustment, or a hook or a piece of crystal, diamond or stone.
-Make this a fun adventure and in turn, you might learn how to make jewelry.
+6- Try to learn how to repair your own.
+Sometimes the jewelry might need a simple adjustment such as a hook or a piece of crystal or stone.
+Make this a fun adventure, and in turn, you might learn how to make jewelry.

-7. Chains are difficult to repair unless you are a craftsman, but I found many videos on how to repair them.
+8- Chains are challenging to repair unless you are a craftsman, but I found many videos on how to fix them.
 One was using a needle thread to pass thru the open links in the chain, and then a thread tighten-together.
 I will suggest using a gold thread for gold chains and silver thread for silver chains.

-8. Donate them to the Salvation Army, place them in individual ziplock bags and donate them.
-Mention that they are damaged and need repair.
-Most of the time these items are bought by jewelry crafters or for jewelry teachers.
+9- Donate jewelry to the Salvation Army, place them in individual ziplock bags.
+Let them know that they are damaged and or need repair.
+Write it in the ziplock bag as well.
+Most of the time, crafters and crafter teachers will purchase these items.